 Vein doctors are not just beauticians.
 They are full-fledged medical doctors, having gone through medical school and completed a residency before being allowed to practice.
 Many vascular surgeons have board certifications, indicating that they have a certain amount of experience and meet other criteria for remaining certified.

 2. You can try treating varicose veins at home first.

-Before you go to a vein clinic, you can try some simple home remedies to try to get rid of varicose veins or stop their progression.
+Before going to a vein clinic, you can try some simple home remedies to get rid of varicose veins or stop their progression.
 Examples include icing your legs, elevating them when you sit or lie down, and making sure you break up long periods of time sitting or standing by moving around.
 If your home treatment is not effective, you can contact a vein clinic to get more aggressive treatment from doctors.

 3. Vascular surgeons do not treat all varicose and spider veins with the same methods.

 The choice of methods for your vein treatment can depend on the size of your varicose and spider veins.
 Microphlebectomy, for example, is often the treatment of choice for medium varicose veins, while endovenous laser therapy can work for larger varicose veins.
 Ultrasound-guided sclerotherapy is appropriate for smaller varicose veins and spider veins, while laser ablation is an approach for smaller spider veins on the face.